CelineTrann/twitter_clone/README.md

 ### Profile
 - You can see more information about a user on their profile (username, display name, bio, date they joined)
-- You can see all the tweets they made or retweeted on the Posts tab
+- You can see all the original tweets they made or retweeted on the Posts tab
+- You can see all the reply tweets they made on the Replies tab
 - You can see all the tweets they liked on the Likes tab
 - You can see who they follow and their followers by clicking the Following or Followers link respectively
 - You can follow/unfollow them